michael-steinert/FullStackSpringReactAngular2023/backend/README.md

   - Amazon S3 (Simple Storage Service),
   - Amazon RDS (Relational Database Service),
   - and Amazon Lambda (a serverless computing platform)
 - AWS offers a Pay-per-Use Pricing Model, which means Users only pay for the Resources they use.
-This makes it a cost-effective Option for Organisations of all Sizes, from Startups to large Enterprises
+This makes it a cost-effective Option for Organizations of all Sizes, from Startups to large Enterprises

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29623199/229475736-831ba9af-7782-4315-903e-3a7842342489.png" alt="AWS_Infrastructure" />